-If the landlord accepts the application, the remaining amount is placed towards the full deposit amount upon successful contract signing.
-In other words, minus any referencing cost, the tenant gets the full holding deposit back, and it is put straight towards paying the security deposit.
+If the landlord accepts the application, the holding deposit is placed towards the first month's rent payment upon successful contract signing.
+In other words, the tenant gets the full holding deposit back, and it is put straight towards paying the first month's rent.
 The tenant will see this when all parties have signed the contract and they are sent a link to make the final payment towards the security deposit and the first month's rent.

 If the Landlord Rejects the Application

-If the landlord makes a decision not to proceed (for example, the tenants fail referencing), the remaining amount is returned to the tenants.
+If the landlord makes a decision not to proceed (for example, the tenants fail referencing), the full amount is returned to the tenants.

 If the Tenants Pull out of the Application

-If tenants decide they no longer want the property, the remaining deposit is returned to the landlord.
+If tenants decide they no longer want the property, the holding deposit is returned to the landlord.